AeonSw4n/HubFinder/README.md

 2. Modify the list __options__ with the units you want

 Now all the magic happens in the code following the declaration of __options__.
 You'll need to do use the power of programming and some trial and error to make it usable for you.
-Let's first try to theoretically solve the problem of distributing the hub requirements into x courses.
+Let's first think of the problem of distributing the hub requirements into x courses.
 There is probably a nice solution to it, if we were to turn it into a knapsack problem.
 But I'm lazy so I just bruteforced it.

 You need trial & error to find the minimum number of courses, and the partitioning of units within those courses.
 For me it was 3 courses and I tried this:
 - 1st course (group A) will fulfill 3 requirements